WeiRui-Wang/Pipeline/README.md

 To run the commands and test the module, use Windows with seted up Git Bash.

-All mutation comparable rendered results are save locally automatically in `.mutations` local folder which within the same directory of the local repository.
+All mutation comparable rendered results are saved locally automatically in `.mutations` local folder which within the same directory of the local repository.
 An example of 1000 mutations of all 4 snapshots comparable output in zip file can be found in [_mutations.zip](assets/_mutations.zip).